jlabuga/graph-paper.py/README.md

 topmargin   = 2.5
 ```

-To set minor and major grid line style set the following variables :
+Line style of minor and major grid lines are set by the following variables :
 ```python
 major_linestyle = '-'
 major_linewidth = 0.5